connexcs/docs/docs/customer/customer.md

 3. Save

 #### Internal Number Block
-Used to assign internal customer number ranges which can be used for fuctions such as SIP authentication
+Used to assign internal customer number ranges which can be used for functions such as SIP authentication

 1. Click **`+`** button
 2. Number block will be assigned